learn-co-curriculum/dsc-managing-time-series-data-lab/README.md

 ## Summary

-In this introductory lab, you learned how to create a time-series object in Python using Pandas.
+In this introductory lab, you learned how to create a time series object in Python using Pandas.
 You learned how to check timestamp values as the data index and you learned about basic data handling techniques for getting time-series data ready for further analysis.